 The speaker is “clamoring” for some part of the real world.
 She is longing to be fed, “with milk from Nature’s rugged breast.”
 The emptiness of her life is starving her and she wants to truly feel what it is like to live.
 Additionally, she is seeking out the feeling of a hard day’s work.
 She desires to know how one feels after laboring all day and then falling into a “lusty rest.”

-In the final lines of the poem she dismisses everything that she has said before.
+In the final lines of ‘Nameless Pain’, she dismisses everything that she has said before.
 She wants to believe that all people feel this way, and if she was to get what she asked for, she would just find something else to desire.

 About Elizabeth Drew Barstow Stoddard